 - Effect: Affects all three hair types (guard, awn, and down), modifying and shortening them.

-- Result: Creates looser, more rippled waves and a potential for sparse patches.
+- Result: Creates looser, more rippled waves.

 Temperament and Personality Face-Off